83.4% of the resident workers (Public Administration and Safety) in The Hills Shire have qualifications, compared to 76.1% for New South Wales.

-Analysis of the qualifications of the resident workers (Public Administration and Safety) in The Hills Shire in 2016 compared to New South Wales shows that there was a higher proportion of people holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion of people with no formal qualifications.
+Analysis of the qualifications of the resident workers (Public Administration and Safety) in The Hills Shire in 2016 compared to New South Wales shows that there was a higher proportion of resident holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a lower proportion of males with no formal qualifications.

 Overall, 83.4% of the resident workers (Public Administration and Safety) held educational qualifications, and 14.8% had no qualifications, compared with 76.1% and 21.7% respectively for New South Wales.

-- A larger percentage of resident workers (Public Administration and Safety) with Bachelor or Higher degrees (51.8% compared to 38.0%)
+- A larger percentage of resident workers (Public Administration and Safety) with Bachelor or Higher degree (51.8% compared to 38.0%)

-- A smaller percentage of resident workers (Public Administration and Safety) with No qualifications (14.8% compared to 21.7%)
+- A smaller percentage of resident workers (Public Administration and Safety) with No qualification (14.8% compared to 21.7%)

-- A smaller percentage of resident workers (Public Administration and Safety) with Certificate III & IV Levels (12.4% compared to 17.8%)
+- A smaller percentage of resident workers (Public Administration and Safety) with Certificate III & IV Level (12.4% compared to 17.8%)

 The largest changes in the qualifications held by the resident workers (Public Administration and Safety) in The Hills Shire between 2011 and 2016 were:

 - No qualification (-60 persons)

 - Certificate III & IV Level (+23 persons)